MicrosoftDocs/Viva/Viva/connections/create-multilingual-dashboard.md

 After you’ve created Dashboards in additional languages, learn more about how to confirm which languages are available, update translated versions, and delete translations that are no longer needed.

 ### Confirm the languages the Dashboard can be viewed in
-The status of the translation of the Dashboard (draft saved, published, and so on) are shown in the Translation pane next to each language.
+The status of the translation of the Dashboard (draft saved, published, and so on) is shown in the Translation pane next to each language.
 To see the status:

 1. Go to the default Dashboard.